 Students who go through Better World Ed lessons will learn about and appreciate how real people from all around the world live, struggle, and thrive.
 Because the videos are wordless, students come up with their own narrative as they watch, creating relevance and meaning on their own, before discussing with their class.
 Students will ask themselves, "What are they doing?" and "What am I seeing?"
 The curriculum focuses on discovery and real-world applications of both traditional school subjects and SEL concepts.
 Students will practice reflecting on their own feelings, relating to others, and working on real-life problems.
 The videos alone are enough to drive discussion, but the narratives and lesson plans direct this discussion in a focused way, combining SEL and cultural understanding with specific math, literacy, science, social studies, and other topics.

 It mixes deep questions such as "Where does your food come from?" with math, science, and literacy concepts.
 Then students can synthesize it all into a coherent take-away that leaves them with more of a global understanding.
+Lessons like "Making Math Human" helps kids connect to math concepts in new, socially relevant ways.
 By adding a human element that students can see and feel welcomed by, these lessons feel more real, and students will take more away from them.
 This breadth is Better World Ed's strength; the price is that it's difficult to go deep on specifics.
 Teachers looking for deep dives into specific math content won't find it here.
 And different ways to filter and more scannable lesson plans would help usability.
 That said, it's an unusual, valuable, and rare opportunity to get a glimpse into the life of kids and adults all over the world.

 No one has reviewed this tool yet.
 Be the first to share your thoughts.Add your rating